drewbourne/hamcrest-as3/README.markdown

     * arrayWithSize - match an array's size against a number
     * hasItem, hasItems - test a collection contains elements
     * everyItem - test that a matcher matches every item in an array
+    * sortedBy - test an array's elements are sorted a single field
+    * sortedByFields - test an array's elements are sorted by multiple fields

 * Number
     * closeTo - test that values are close to a given value